DWP reprimanded over 'dismissive' response to Universal Credit childcare concerns

 This is the latest of several run-ins the department has had with the committee, which has been extremely critical of how the welfare reform is being implemented.

-Field, a Labour MP, added: "This response in particular is simply not acceptable, and that is why we are taking the unusual step of issuing this report, demanding that they go back, look at what we and our witnesses have said, and come up with a second, decent response."
+Field, an indepenent MP, added: "This response in particular is simply not acceptable, and that is why we are taking the unusual step of issuing this report, demanding that they go back, look at what we and our witnesses have said, and come up with a second, decent response."

 Work and pensions secretary Amber Rudd used a speech in January to signal what she called a "fresh approach" to Universal Credit, which has been hit by delays amid cross-party warnings that it is pushing those on the scheme into hardship.